How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, round, film-coated tablet, debossed with "93" on one side and "220" on the other side, contains bicalutamide 50 mg.
+Each white, round, film-coated tablet, debossed with "93" on one side and "220" on the other side, contains 50 mg of bicalutamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, povidone, sodium lauryl sulfate, and titanium dioxide.

 How should I use this medication?